guilhermekodenvis/guilhermekodenvis/README.md

-# Please, call me by "technology's magician" 🧙‍♂️
+# Please, call me by "technology's wizard" 🧙‍♂️

 ### I'm still a DEV.
 But not forever.